Athletics at the 1980 Summer Olympics – Men's long jump

-The men's long jump at the 1980 Summer Olympics in Moscow, Soviet Union had a start list of 32 competitors from 23, with two qualifying groups (32 jumpers) before the final (12) took place on Monday July 28, 1980.
+The men's long jump at the 1980 Summer Olympics in Moscow, Russian SFSR, Soviet Union had a start list of 32 competitors from 23 countries, with two qualifying groups (32 jumpers) before the final (12) took place on Monday July 28, 1980.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The top twelve and ties and all those reaching 7.90 metres advanced to the final.
-The event was won by Lutz Dombrowski of East Germany, the first gold medal in the men's long jump by any German jumper.
+The event was won by 33 cm by Lutz Dombrowski of East Germany, the first gold medal in the men's long jump by any German jumper.
 Frank Paschek made East Germany the only nation other than the United States to have two men on the podium in the same Games in the event.
 Valeriy Podluzhniy won the Soviet Union's first men's long jump medal since 1964.
 The American-led boycott ended the United States' three-Games gold medal streak and 18-Games streak of winning at least a silver medal in the event.